 Detectors are spaced methodically to allow for the accurate calculation of travel time and delay.
 Vehicle length measurements are correlated to the FHWA vehicle classification system.

 Automatic Traffic Recorders (ATRs)

 Automatic ATRs are installed in the road and electronically measure count, classification and/or speed data.
 The data is recorded in memory and can be downloaded and viewed for further analysis.

-Bluetooth detection detects signals that are being emitted from discoverable Bluetooth devices within vehicles as the vehicles pass the Bluetooth monitoring station.
-This technology is used to garner real-time travel information:
+Bluetooth detectors detect electronic signals that are being emitted from discoverable Bluetooth devices within vehicles as the vehicles pass a Bluetooth monitoring station.
+This technology is used to garner real-time travel information on: